StupidStudio/acf-coordinates/README.md

 makes it easy to add coordinates to your posts by choosing the location on a visual map or by searching for an address.

+We developed at it [Stupid Studio](http://stupid-studio.com/ "Stupid Studio") because we felt that the existing alternatives — like [ACF { Location Field](https://github.com/elliotcondon/acf-location-field "ACF { Location Field")
+— were lacking and that we could do better.

 This software is licensed under the GNU General Public License version 3.
 See gpl.txt included with this software for more detail.